muxyz/website/index.md

 </p>

 <p>
-No system that benefits mankind should be created without taking the least privileged into consideration, those without the ability to participate.
+No system that benefits mankind should be created without taking the least privileged into consideration.
 We will ensure what's built is not just benefiting the 1% but making a difference to all through conscious effort.
 </p>
 </div>